 Being proactive with regards to travel health means gathering relevant information before you leave.
-Every woman should prepare for some eventualities regarding illness and health issues they may come across on their expat assignment.
+Every woman should prepare for some eventualities regarding illness and health issues they may come across during their expat assignment.

 One last thing you need to take care of before embarking on your expat adventure: health insurance.
-In the hopefully unlikely case that you do receive an injury or illness abroad, you should make sure that you have decent health-care coverage.
-Ask yourself the following questions when looking for a medical insurance provider:
+In the hopefully unlikely case that you do suffer an injury or illness abroad, you should make sure that you have decent healthcare coverage.

-Of course, most of the above-mentioned tips and provisions apply to expat men as well.
+Obviously, the above-mentioned tips and provisions apply to expat men as well.
 However, as a woman you may have additional needs and concerns.

 For this reason alone, it would be wise to pack a supply of condoms and a pregnancy test if you want to be on the safe side.
 For an informed decision on birth control and family planning, remember to do some research on reproductive rights in your host country.

 The legal and social situation concerning the availability of regular contraceptives, emergency contraception, and abortion can differ vastly.
-In case that you do suddenly face an unwanted pregnancy or even a much-desired pregnancy going horribly wrong, you should not only be aware of what you would want to do.
+In case that you do suddenly face an unwanted pregnancy or even if a much-desired pregnancy goes horribly wrong, you should not only be aware of what you would want to do.
 Instead, you should also know what you could do.
 An English-speaking affiliate of Planned Parenthood in your new location can offer you counseling, support, and practical advice.